 Frequently Asked Questions

 I had some general questions about investing through these platforms.
-If you’ve never bought stocks without a broker before, you might still have some questions, too.
+If you’ve never bought stocks without a broker, you might still have some questions.
 Here are answers to some of the questions I had.
 I imagine they are the most common questions.

 What is the difference between online brokerages and an automated investing platform?

 An online brokerage account, such as with Charles Schwab, offers discounts over using a broker.
-You place a market order, and your trades are made through a broker.
+You place a market order and make your trades through a broker.

-With an automated investing platform, your trades automatically execute through the appropriate exchange without an intermediary.
+An automated investing platform automatically executes your trades through the appropriate exchange without an intermediary.
 The account and the trades are generally free, although some platforms charge for cryptocurrency trades.

-What is the difference between an automated investing platform such as M1, Betterment, and Robinhood and a Direct Stock Purchase Plan?
+What is the difference between an automated investing platform like M1, Betterment, and Robinhood and a Direct Stock Purchase Plan?

-A direct stock purchase plan is similar to an automated investing platform in that it allows individuals to buy and sell stock without a broker.
+A direct stock purchase plan is similar to an automated investing platform, allowing individuals to buy and sell stock without a broker.
 However, they are different because the direct purchase plan is with one company only, for example, AT&T.

-So, the investor only buys more of the one stock.
+So, the investor only buys more of one stock.
 With automated investing platforms, the investor chooses a portfolio or a particular selection of stocks to buy.
-The stocks are bought from an exchange and not directly from the particular company.
+The stocks are bought from an exchange rather than directly from the particular company.

 How long after I open an investing platform account must I wait before I can begin trading?